 3. Cross-country Skiing

 Wyoming has 11 resorts dedicated solely to cross-country skiing in addition to our state and national parks.
-Flat, open valleys are plentiful and great for beginners, while more difficult grades and gentle hills offer challenge for seasoned cross-country ski enthusiasts.
+Flat, open valleys are plentiful and great for beginners, while more difficult grades and gentle hills offer challenges for seasoned cross-country ski enthusiasts.

 While this serene winter sport might seem intimidating to newbies, no training is necessary.
 Once you’ve stepped into a pair of snowshoes, you need nothing more than a trail map to get started on your adventure.
 Of course, there are also professional guides that will help you navigate if you prefer.